thehappycheese/nicklinref_rust/README.md

 ![offset direction](/readme_extras/offset-direction-diagram.svg)

-The offset is applied before any points are lines are sampled from the road centreline.
+The offset is applied before any points or lines are sampled from the road centreline.

 Note a rough approximation is used to generate offset points and linestrings.